MoonHawlk/MoonHawlk/README.md

 - ☕ Fuelled by coffee, Driven by consistency, Making the future

 ## 💼 What I’m Up To
-- 🛠 Developing LLMs and Agentetic Systems
+- 🛠 Developing Reliable and Usefull Systems Based on Data
-- ⚖️ Benchmarking some LLMs such as: Llama 3.1, Dolphin 3, Mistral & Zephyr on RAG tasks
+- ⚖️ Benchmarking some Models, like: Llama, YOLO, QWEN3 TTS
 - 🐙 Contributing to Open-source projects and Trend Tecnologies

 ## 📫 Let’s Connect